Brown University student’s chilling text to mother during shooting: ‘I’m going to run, love you’

 Mayor says two dead, suspect still at large

-Providence Mayor Brett Smiley confirmed the toll of the violence, saying two people have died and eight others remain hospitalized in critical but stable condition, adding that the numbers could change.
+Providence Mayor Brett Smiley confirmed the toll of the violence, saying two people have died and nine others remain hospitalized in critical but stable condition, adding that the numbers could change.
 The mayor also confirmed that no suspect is currently in custody.

 Nearly four hours after the shooting began, the eastern edge of the Providence campus remained under lockdown as law enforcement actively searched surrounding neighborhoods for the suspected shooter.